Abhishek08/AddressBookManager/README.md

 # AddressBook Manager
-A simple yet powerful address book and contact manager (Reece.com.au coding challenge).<br>
+A simple yet powerful address book and contact manager (challenge).<br>
 By Hernan Rojas.<br>
 Last edited: April 10th, 2017.

 # Challenge statement
-As a Reece Branch Manager I would like an address book application on my PC So that I can keep track of my customer contacts
+As Branch Manager I would like an address book application on my PC So that I can keep track of my customer contacts

 ## Acceptance Criteria
 - Address book will hold name and phone numbers of contact entries